Douglas County, Georgia: Climate

 On September 21, 2009, Douglas County was devastated by the worst flood in Georgia history.
 Over 18 in of rain fell in one night causing many roads to be destroyed and many homes a total loss.
 The county was later declared a disaster area, and the governor of Georgia declared a state of emergency.
-The floodings worst affected areas were in the areas of Douglasville, Villa Rica, Austell, Lithia Springs, and Chapel Hill.
+The flooding's worst affected areas were in the areas of Douglasville, Villa Rica, Austell, Lithia Springs, and Chapel Hill.
 The disaster killed more than eight people in the county, most of them in the Douglasville area.
 The Austell death toll was also high but it was reported in the Cobb County losses.